tosh-coding/AsyncFiberWorks/Readme.md

  * _[AnotherThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/AnotherThreadPool.cs)_ - Convenience wrapper for UserThreadPool.
 There are two worker threads.
  * _[ThreadPoolAdapter](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdapter.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

-## Drivers ##
+## Procedures ##
-Drivers call their own subscriber handlers.
-There are two types: timing notification and message delivery.
-They are processed in series.

- * _[ActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ActionDriver.cs)_ - Calls the subscribers's handler.
+List of fiber and task/handler pairs.
+Call all tasks in the order in which they were registered.
 Can specify the fiber to be executed.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs).
- * _[MessageDriver{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/MessageDrivers/MessageDriver.cs)_ - It distributes messages to subscribers.
-Can specify the fiber to be executed.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L94).
+Wait for the calls to complete one by one before proceeding.

+ * _[FiberAndTaskPairList](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndTaskPairList.cs)_ - List of destination fiber and task pairs.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberAndTaskPairListTests.cs).
+ * _[FiberAndHandlerPairList{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndHandlerPairList.cs)_ - List of destination fiber and handler pairs.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberAndTaskPairList.cs#L94).

 ## Channels ##
 This is a mechanism for parallel processing.
 If you do not need that much performance, `MessageDriver{T}` is recommended.
 It is easy to handle because it is serial.